What is MS?

-Symptoms that are consistent with MS have been studied for centuries.
+Symptoms that are consistent with MS have been studied for decades.
 Researchers have come a long way in determining the causes and progression of the disease.
-There has also been considerable headway on treatment options that help multiple sclerosis patients live as normal a life as possible.
+There has also been considerable headway on treatment options that help people with MS live healthy and fulfilling lives.

-Multiple sclerosis was officially recognized as a disease in its own right in the 1870s.
-Drs.
-Walter Moxen in England and Edward Seguin in New York observed patients’ wide range of neurological symptoms.
-They found that multiple sclerosis affected females more often than males.
-The physicians also determined that MS was not strictly genetic.
-Parents did not necessarily pass the disease down to their children.
+They found that MS affected females more often than males.
+The doctors also determined that MS wasn’t strictly genetic.
+Parents didn’t necessarily pass the disease down to their children.

 The idea that MS was linked to the immune system was still being explored throughout the 1940s and 1950s.
-The connection was not clearly understood until the following decade.
-One theory made more concrete in the 1960s was the idea that the immune system attacked the myelin coating of the nerves, and thus acted like an autoimmune disease.
+The connection wasn’t understood until the following decade.
+One theory from the 1960s posited the immune system attacked the myelin coating of the nerves and acted like an autoimmune disease.

 There were major technological advances in magnetic resonance imaging (MRI) during the late 1970s.
-It became more useful as a diagnostic tool for disease.
-1981 marked the first time that MRI was used to view the brain of someone with multiple sclerosis.
-Dr. I.R.
-Young performed the honors in England, and within a few years, it was clear that this new technology could show doctors the damage incurred by MS, even when patients experienced no outward symptoms.
+And it became useful as a diagnostic tool for disease.
+In 1981, an MRI was first used to view the brain of someone with MS. This new technology could show the damage incurred by MS even when people didn’t experience outward symptoms.

-Scientists could now turn to treating MS now that more was known about it.
-Effective treatment can help control symptoms and slow the progression of the disease, but is not a cure.
-The 1990s could be named the “drug explosion” decade in terms of MS treatments.
-Interferon, an injectable drug used to treat cancer, was approved as a treatment for relapsing-remitting MS in the early and mid-’90s in the United States and Canada.
-More disease-altering drugs were approved throughout the ’90s.
+The 1990s could be named the “drug explosion” decade for MS treatments.
+Interferon, an injectable drug used to treat cancer, was approved as a treatment for relapsing-remitting MS (RRMS) in the early and mid 1990s in the United States and Canada.
+And more disease-altering drugs were approved throughout the decade.
 These medications helped change the way the immune system attacks its own healthy tissues.